 International businesses can have a significant impact on the labour standards of smaller businesses in their supply chains.
 Even when they do not commit labour standards violations themselves, by choosing the cheapest products, they may encourage other businesses to commit labour rights violations.
-Local businesses which employ lower standards may find it easier to attract international Labour Organisation estimated that there were 3.4 million instances
+Local businesses which employ lower standards may find it easier to attract international businesses to buy from them as they sell goods cheaper.
+Governments may be encouraged to not enforce labour standards if they think less businesses will buy products in their countries if they have robust labour standards.

+The International Labour Organisation estimated that there were 3.4 million instances of forced labour in Africa in 2016.23